Kikobeats/js-mythbusters/function/new.md

 # `new` agnostic

-Even your function is called or not using `new` keyword, you can force to have the same behavior in both cases:
+You can force an `Object` constructor to return an instance of the `Object` even when the `new` keyword hasn't been used:

 ```js
 function User (name, passwordHash) {